openshift/training/beta-1-setup.md

       },
     }

-TODO: pod = group of containers on same host, sharing network namespace pause container sets up interface so that traffic can get to bound application

 In the simplest sense, a *pod* is an application or an instance of something.
 If you are familiar with OpenShift V2 terminology, it is similar to a *gear*.
-We will learn more about the terms as we explore OpenShift further.
+Reality is more complex, and we will learn more about the terms as we explore OpenShift further.

 ### Run the Pod
 To define the pod from our JSON file, execute the following: